xfsnowind/xfsnowind.github.io/content/blogs/frontend-video-learning-notes.md

 ## Video format

 Once compressed, the result of audio and video would need to be packed into a file or container, which is the video format.
 And the video format is a type of file to contain the digital media, like audio, video and other information, subtitles and metadata.
 It would determine how the data is stored and organized in the file.
 Differences between different formats includes:

-1. Codecs, different formats still have
+1. Codecs: different formats support different codecs;
 2. Compression efficiency: different strategies are applied to compress the video files;
 3. Quality: Some format are better suited for high-quality video, while some other are designed for low-bandwidth applications;
 4. Streaming support: some video formats are only designed specifically for streaming, while others support adaptive bitrate streaming and low-latency playback

 The relationship between of video format and codecs is closely related.
-Codecs suppported by formats are different, currently, mp4 is widely used.
+Codecs suppported by formats are different, currently, `mp4` is widely used for video.

-So format is kind of independent from codecs, it does not care what kind of codecs when the video is produced, as long as format supports, you can use any kind of codecs.
+So format is kind of independent from codecs, it doesn't care what kind of codecs when the video is produced, as long as format supports, you can use any kind of codecs.
 But considering the reality, most suitable codecs would be chosen with factors such as file size, video quality, compatibility with different devices and platforms, and support for features such as subtitles, closed captions, and streaming protocols.

 Here is the list of popular formats supported codecs: